shabiel/PSN-4-513/README.md

 # Package Usage
-After installation, give the users who will run the pharmacy updates the key `PSN PPS ADMIN` and in addition, the key `PSN PPS COORD` to the user who will set-up the intial parameters for the system.
-After key allocation, the users will see the PPS-N menu on the [NDFMGR] menu:
+After installation, give the users who will run the pharmacy updates the key `PSN PPS ADMIN` and `PSNMGR`.
+In addition, give the key `PSN PPS COORD` to the user who will set-up the intial parameters for the system.
+After key allocation, the users will see the PPS-N menu on the [PSNMGR] menu:

 ```
                       WELCOME TO THE NATIONAL DRUG FILE